hbkworld/ea-engine-cookbook/README.md

 ## Prerequisites

 You will find a description in each sub-directory explaining how to get started with the examples for each language.

-Please install, HBK-EA-Enginge and the ASIO driver.
+Before you start you have to install the HBK-EA Engine and the ASIO driver.
+You can find the installation instructions in the [HBK-EA Engine repository](https://github.com/HBK-SLM/ea-engine)